 - Includes our new childproof Anti-Lift Lock

-- ADJUSTABLE: Easily slides from 26" to 47" to for easy installation without cutting
+- ADJUSTABLE: Easily slides from 25.75" to 47.5" to for easy installation without cutting.
+Lets you leave the door partially open while still being secured.

 - QUICK & EASY INSTALLATION ON MOST PATIO DOORS: Install on either the inside or outside track (see instructions for more details).
 Please watch the installation video before purchase to be sure it will work with your door